freakydna/vessel/README.md

 The Arduino IDE can be used to reflash Vessel via the onboard USB-C port.
 You should select the right port in the Tools menu before uploading (Vessel will show as an Arduino Zero, native port).
-You will also need the "MIDI Library" (by Francois Best) installed, and the "USB-MIDI" library, via Tools/Manage Libraries.
+You will also need the "MIDI Library" (by Francois Best) installed, and the "USB-MIDI" library (by lathoub), via Tools/Manage Libraries.

 Upgrading firmware (old SAM3X)